As an Amazon Associate, we earn from qualifying purchases and other affiliate schemes. Learn more.

 Three – Me

-The person who picked up the three has to take a swig of their drink.
+The person who picked up the three has to take a drink.
 Oh no!
-What a horrible consequence of a game about voluntary drinking.
+What a horrible consequence in a game about voluntary drinking.

 Five – Jive

-The player who picked up the five gets to create a dance move.
-Everyone at the table must copy it, and the first person to make a mistake drinks.
+The player who picked up the five shows off a dance move (or if they're too drunk for that, flails their arms and legs around).
+Everyone at the table must copy them, and the first person to make a mistake drinks.

 Alternative – Guys